phoenixframework/phoenix/bonus_guides/EE_custom_primary_key.md

 end
 ```

 Let's move on to `web/models/player.ex` next.
 We'll need to add a module attribute `@primary_key {:name, :string, []}` describing our primary key as a string.
-And we need to tell Phoenix how to convert our data structure to an ID that is used in the routes: `@derive {Phoenix.Param, key: :name}` We'll also need to remove the `field :name, :string` line because this is our new primary key.
+Then we'll need to tell Phoenix how to convert our data structure to an ID that is used in the routes: `@derive {Phoenix.Param, key: :name}`.
+We'll also need to remove the `field :name, :string` line because this is our new primary key.
 If this seems unusual, recall that the schema doesn't list the `id` field in models where `id` is the primary key.

 ```elixir
 defmodule HelloPhoenix.Player do